 If it’s too cold, then the opposite might have happened.
 The yeast didn’t get a chance to become active enough and create enough gas to lift the dough.
 You should try letting it sit out a little longer.

 So what is proofing and how do you know when enough is enough?

 Proofing is the final resting of a loaf of bread dough before it goes into the oven.
 It’s the most delicate and frustrating stage of bread baking.
 You are so close.
 The dough probably smells delicious and looks primed to go into the oven.
 But you need to remain patient and let it proof completely.

 For most loaves you can use the finger dent test to check for readiness.
 Softly poke the dough with your fingertip leaving a small indent.
 If the indentation slowly creeps back almost the entire way, you are good to go.

 If you poke it and there is no or little bounce back, it is over-proofed.
 If you poke the dough and it feels firm and leaves little impression, it is under-proofed and needs more time.

 Can the dough recover?

-You have a little more luck if your dough is under proofed.
-If you’ve baked an underproofed loaf it will likely be a little more dense because the gluten hasn’t had time to fully develop.
-You’ll likely notice the bread looks fine (if a bit misshapen) around the edges, but the middle is tight and dense.
-Still, it won’t be a pale, rubbery disk like the overproofed loaf.
+You have a little more luck if your dough is under-proofed.
+If you’ve baked an under-proofed loaf it will likely have some random bubbles on the outer edges but be more more dense in the center because the gluten hasn’t had time to fully develop.
+You’ll likely notice the bread looks fine (if a bit misshapen) around the edges, but the middle is gummy and dense.

 Learning about dough, the look, the feel and the smell is about experience.
 Keep baking and soon you will have a much more intuitive sense just by looking at the dough that it is ready to go into the oven.